401-advanced-javascript-kimball/seattle-javascript-401d32/curriculum/class-42/lab/README.md

 # LAB - React Native - Milestone 2: Polish and Delivery

 Continue to work on your phone application.
-Deploy to either Google Play or the Apple App Store.
+Deploy to either Google Play, Apple App Store, or as an expo app.

 ## Before you begin
 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.